IanMillican/CS2053Project/cs2053-thegame/README.md

 # CS2053-TheGame
 This game was created by Ian Millican, Jonathan Eddie and Logan Lavigne.
 It involves 6 levels (1 to 5 and a final boss) and has cut scenes between each.
 ## Cut Scenes
 All cut scenes are static with dialogue boxes that are the characters interacting with eachother.
 We used buttons labeled "Next" or "Continue" to go through the dialogue.
 When the dialogue is done, clicking the button will take you to the next level.
+Cut scenes to the next level were created by the person who made the current level.
 ## Main Menu
 The main menu is very basic but it is where we start.
 It has the Godot logo and the creators names.
 The start game button when clicked will take you to level 1.
 This menu was created by Ian Millican.